 1. What to bring to your appointment

 An open mind and a positive attitude!
-Bring along your old boots and footbeds if you have them.
-We can use this information of what has and hasn’t worked to help our skier analysis.
-If you own skis bring them along too, we’ll have to double check your bindings are set correctly to your new ski boots.
+Bring along your old ski boots and custom footbeds if you have them.
+Any information of what has and hasn’t worked will help in our skier analysis.
+Also, if you own skis too you can bring those so we can double check your bindings are set correctly to your new ski boots.

 2. What to expect